 Before the marriage I owned shares of stock.
-During the marriage I sold the stock, put the money into a checking account in my own name, where it remained for several weeks and then I purchased a piece of land in my own name with the money.
-Is the land my non-marital property?
+During the marriage I sold the stock, put the money into a checking account in my own name, where it remained for several weeks.
+Then I purchased a piece of land in my own name with the money.
+Is this land my non-marital property?

-Yes.
+It should be.
 An asset acquired in exchange for a non-marital asset is non-marital.
-If, however, the above scenario is changed slightly and the proceeds from the sale of stock are placed in a joint checking, or savings account for a long time before the land is purchased, then the probability is that the funds have lost their identity as non-marital and the land purchased with the funds, despite how title is taken, will be marital.
+If, however, the above scenario is changed slightly and the proceeds from the sale of stock are placed in a joint checking, or savings account for a long time before the land is purchased, then the probability is that the funds have lost their identity as non-marital.
+In that case, the land purchased with the funds, despite how title is taken, remains marital.

 My husband and I are going through a divorce.
-He recently inherited an estate worth about $6,000,000.
+He recently inherited an estate worth about $6 million.
 The assets my husband and I acquired during the marriage are worth about $200,000.
 Does the value of his inheritance play into the asset distribution in the divorce?

-Also, because your husband’s inheritance produces, or is capable of producing, a significant amount of income when it is invested, this income, or potential for income, should be considered by the court in making its child support award, and if you qualify for maintenance, the income from the estate should also be considered for the maintenance award.
+Also, because your husband’s inheritance produces, or is capable of producing, a significant amount of income when it is invested, this income, or potential for income, should be considered by the court awarding child support and in in making any maintenance award.

-Your husband’s windfall-inheritance would not, however, entitle you to maintenance which would allow you to live at a higher standard of living than you and your husband enjoyed during the marriage.
+Your husband’s windfall-inheritance would not, however, entitle you to maintenance if it would allow you to live at a higher standard of living than you and he enjoyed during the marriage.

 I am receiving stock options from my employer.
 Are stock options marital property?

 Yes.
-Illinois recently adopted a statute stating that stock options are marital property if acquired during the marriage and before the divorce judgment, whether vested or non-vested, or whether their value is ascertainable.
+Illinois has a statute providing that stock options, restricted stock awards, and the like, are marital property if acquired during the marriage and before the divorce judgment.
+They are marital property “whether vested or non-vested, or whether their value is ascertainable.”
 If, however, the stock options were acquired by gift, inheritance etc. then they will be non-marital.
-In dividing the value of the stock options between the parties the judge is to consider the circumstances underlying the grant of the stock option, such as whether the grant was for past, present or future efforts and the length of time from the grant of the option to the time the option is exercisable.
+In dividing the value of the stock options between the parties, the judge considers the circumstances underlying the grant of the stock option or similar form of benefit.
+This includes whether the grant was for past, present or future efforts.
+The court also considers the length of time from the grant of the option to the time the option is exercisable.

 Isn’t marital property divided 50/50 in Illinois?

-No, in the majority of cases property is not divided 50/50.
-In Community Property states, such as California and Wisconsin “community” property is required to be divided 50/50.
+In Community Property states, such as California and Wisconsin “community” property must be divided 50/50.
 Illinois, as most other states, requires that marital property be divided “in just proportions,” which means fairly or equitably.